LogicLogic in Rocq

 Conjunction

-To prove a conjunction, use the split tactic.
-This will generate
+To prove a conjunction, start with the split tactic.
+This will

 Proof.